Tysonpower/starlinkstatus/NativeWindowsREADME.md

 ## Trouble Reporting

-Please click issues in the menu bar of this repository and be as specific as possible about how to reproduce.
+Please click [here](https://github.com/tevslin/starlinkstatus/issues) to report any issues and be as specific as possible about how to reproduce.
 Screenshots appreciated

 ## What Install.ps1 does